KimaciaJnr/KimaciaJnr/README.md

         ..Welcome to my GitHub

-I'm an aspiring **Data Scientist**, currently working as a Support Analyst,  with a passion for uncovering insights and building scalable data solutions that make an impact.
+I'm an aspiring **Data Scientist**, currently working as a Support Quality Assurance Analyst,  with a passion for uncovering insights and building scalable data solutions that make an impact.